Rautcode/docker-fastapi-test/README.md

 Before running the application, ensure you have the following installed:

 Docker on your machine
+Docker Compose

-Docker Compose (optional, if using docker-compose) Getting Started
+Getting Started
 Clone the Repository
-To get started, clone this repository to your local machine: git clone https://github.com/Rautcode/docker-fastapi-test.git cd docker-fastapi-test
+To get started, clone this repository to your local machine:

+bash
+Copy code
+git clone https://github.com/Rautcode/docker-fastapi-test.git
+cd docker-fastapi-test